Elimination of systemic risk in financial networks by means of a systemic risk transaction tax: Discussion

-We show explicitly that SR is to a large extend a NW property.
-We show that the SRT is able to rearrange financial liability networks without loss of credit volume in the financial markets.
-For the explicit demonstration we implement and test a Tobin tax which taxes all transactions regardless of their SR contributions.
-The Tobin tax does not restructure networks and only reduces SR because it also drastically reduces credit volume in the system.
-This is damaging as it makes the system less efficient; the loss of efficiency materializes as expensive credit for the real economy.
+We show explicitly that SR is, to a large extent, a network property.
+We show that the SRT is able to restructure financial liability networks without loss of transaction volume in the financial market.
+For an explicit comparison we implement and test a Tobin-like tax that taxes all transactions regardless of their SR contributions.
+The Tobin-like tax does not restructure networks and only reduces SR because it also drastically reduces transaction volume in the system.
+This is damaging as it makes the system less efficient; the loss of efficiency materialises as expensive credit for the real economy.
 We tested an alternative mode in which the SRT is set to the true increase in SR associated with the transaction, and not only a fraction ($\zeta=1$).
-This alternative leads to much more homogeneous SR-spreading across all agents, and makes the system even safer, see Fig. \ref{data_vs_model}(b) and SI.
+This alternative leads to much more homogeneous SR-spreading across all agents, and makes the system even safer, see \cref{data_vs_model}(b) and \cref{hist_srt}(d), however, it is done at the cost of much reduced transaction volume.